 (2) Daily average emissions of TRS gases in pounds of total reduced sulfur per equivalent ton of pulp processed, expressed as H2S, for each source included in the approved monitoring program.

-(3) Maximum daily three-hour average emission of SO2 based on all samples collected from the recovery furnace(s), expressed as ppm, dry basis.
+(3) Maximum daily three-hour average emission of SO2 based on all samples collected from the recovery furnace, expressed as ppm, dry basis.

 (4) All daily average opacities for each recovery furnace stack where transmissometers are utilized.